-Google Drive offers easy-to-use file sharing and storage, but it lies beyond ITs direct control and raises corporate data security concerns.
+Google Drive offers easy-to-use file sharing and storage, but it lies beyond ITs direct control and raises corporate

 Because it's primarily a consumer service, there aren't many Google Drive security controls that IT can take advantage of, especially if employees use Google Drive on their personal mobile devices.
 IT can exert some control over Google Drive on managed devices or in Google Apps environments, and although these controls aren't very granular, they're better than nothing.